 Nowadays, plugins are used for almost anything.
 Misbehaving plugins installed on your WordPress site are among the most probable causes for HTTP error 429.
 However, the problem with misbehaving plugins is finding the one that has caused the 429 error.

-To troubleshoot misbehaving plugins related to WordPress 429 too many request error, deactivating is the first solution.
+To troubleshoot misbehaving plugins related to WordPress 429 too many request errors, deactivating is the first solution.
 After deactivating all of your WordPress plugins, you should activate them one by one.
 Activate one of your website plugins and check for the error 429 to see whether it is solved.
 However, this approach is time-consuming, but you will probably find that misbehaving plugin, and solve that 429 Too Many Requests error.

 Once you find the misbehaving plugin, check to see if any settings are changed or not.
 Sometimes changing the settings is the cause of a plugin misbehaving.
 If not, contact your plugin creator for the problem, or deactivate it again.
 Note that it is always best to use as few plugins as possible to make your website fast and convenient.
 We also suggest that you always install the latest updates of plugins.
 You can save time by setting up automatic updates.